ch-Hemanjali/BrowserstackAssignment/README.md

 ## 1. Web Scraping

+Open El País website.

-Navigates to the Opinion section of the El País website.
+Navigates to the Opinion section.

 Scrapes the first five articles, fetching:

 Title and content (in Spanish).

-Cover images, which are downloaded to the local machine.
+Downloaded Cover images to the local machine.

 ## 2. API Integration